 Viewers have many user features and many benefits that increase productivity and save companies money.
 Viewers come included with each registered user license and assigned to registered users by the system administrator.
 Different viewers are available for use with FileHold:

-- FileHold Viewer level 1 and level 2 — For use with the FileHold Desktop Application (FDA) and Web Client.
-The FileHold Viewer supports the mutiple file formats.
-If a user is assigned a FileHold viewer level 1 or level 2 viewer license, then they are also able to use the PDF/Image viewer in the FDA.
+- FileHold Viewer level 1, 2, and 3 — For use with the FileHold Desktop Application (FDA) and Web Client.
+If a user is assigned a FileHold viewer license, then they are also able to use the PDF/Image viewer in the FDA.

 Viewer behavior can be configured in the User Preferences > Viewer tab.

 There are a wide variety of free viewers that can be used with the web client if the native application is not available.
 These viewers can be installed on the computer running the Web Client to view files downloaded from the document management system.
-Read a summary of the viewers work with the Web Client.
+Read a summary of viewer alternatives that work with the Web Client.

-NOTE: Starting in 2017, Brava viewer licenses are no longer available for new FileHold purchases.
+Starting in 2017, Brava viewer licenses are no longer available for new FileHold purchases.
 Previously purchased Brava viewer licenses are still available for use in the FileHold Desktop Application.
 The Brava Viewer (3 levels) is for use with the FileHold Desktop Application (FDA).
-If the Brava viewer is purchased (any level), customers receive the PDF/Image viewer at no additional cost.
-If a user is assigned a Brava viewer license, they can also use the PDF/Image viewer with the Brava viewer, with the Brava Viewer viewer being the default viewer.
+If the Brava viewer is purchased (any level), customers receive the FileHold Viewer level 2 at no additional cost.
+If a user is assigned a Brava viewer license, they can also use the FileHold Viewer with the Brava viewer, with the Brava Viewer viewer being the default viewer.
 See the complete list of file formats that are supported by the viewer.

 The interface of the FileHold Desktop Application (FDA) can be modified to accommodate seeing more information in the library tree and metadata pane when the viewer is in use.